syncfusion-content/wpf-docs/wpf/SfChart/Styling-and-Customization.md

 * FastLineSeries
 * RangeColumnSeries

 The respective segment of each series will be your DataTemplate context, which contain the following properties in common.
-This will be used to plot the custom shapes for the series.
+It is used to plot the custom shapes for the series.

 * [`XData`](http://help.syncfusion.com/cr/cref_files/wpf/sfchart/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ColumnSegment~XData.html#)-Returns the actual X value of the segment.
 * [`YData`](http://help.syncfusion.com/cr/cref_files/wpf/sfchart/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ColumnSegment~YData.html#)-Returns the actual Y value of the segment.